anotherhobby/phonehomey/README.md

 * Python 3
 * Mac OS X or linux
 * [prowlapp](https://www.prowlapp.com/) $3 on iOS
-* iOS only until a push notification api/app is added for android
+* iOS only until code for a push notification api/app is added for android

 # Limitations